 Winona's existing neighborhoods already contain a mix of housing types.
 While single unit detached homes may dominate many blocks throughout the city, many of those same blocks include some attached home types as well.
 See Figures 5.1 and 5.2.
 These home types are typically low or middle density and compatible in scale to single unit detached homes.
 These mixed residential blocks are very common near the downtown and Winona State University (WSU), but they are also common throughout most of the traditional neighborhoods in Winona.
 Since Winona already has a fair amount of mixed residential blocks, expanding the range of housing options will involve incrementally increasing this mix.
 Traditional or complete neighborhoods have the added benefit of creating spaces people want to be in rather than spaces people just travel through.
-Focusing on creating mixed use and interactive neighborhoods helps to avoid the suburban sprawl problems that require an automobile as a prerequisite to access any space outside of one's home.
-By continuing to enhance and develop complete neighborhoods, Winonans will be able to limit new automobile traffic, creating quieter, more relaxed locations for families and households to grow in.
+Focusing on creating mixed use and interactive neighborhoods helps reduce auto-dependency and gives people more options to access goods and services closer to their homes.